 Even though Caleb had to go through the wilderness too, the Lord made him a promise:

-Caleb held on to the Lord’s promise for all those years.
-When they were complete, Caleb was able to stand before Joshua and declare boldly:
+Caleb held on to the Lord’s promise for over 40 years.
+When the years were complete, Caleb was able to stand before Joshua and declare boldly:

 And now, behold, the Lord has kept me alive, as He said, these forty-five years, ever since the Lord spoke this word to Moses while Israel wandered in the wilderness; and now, here I am this day, eighty-five years old.
 As yet I am as strong this day as on the day that Moses sent me; just as my strength was then, so now is my strength for war, both for going out and for coming in.
 Now therefore, give me this mountain of which the Lord spoke in that day; for you heard in that day how the Anakim were there, and that the cities were great and fortified.
 It may be that the Lord will be with me, and I shall be able to drive them out as the Lord said (Joshua 14:10-12).”